foolsong/EasyCharts/README.md

     [self.view addSubview:brokenLineView];
 ```

-Fill data: ( If the value is less than the minimum value, the minimum value is displayed。If the value is greater than the maximum value, the maximum value is displayed；point on both sides filled with dashed lines)
+Data filling: ( If the value is less than the minimum value, the minimum value is displayed。If the value is greater than the maximum value, the maximum value is displayed；point on both sides filled with dashed lines)

 ```Objective-C
 [self.brokenLineView reloadLineViewDataWithPointValveList:self.pointValveList
                                                     titleText:self.pointTextList];
 ```

-**BrokenLineTypeNormal --Renderings**
+**The effect of BrokenLineTypeNormal**

 <img src="https://github.com/foolsong/EasyCharts/blob/master/gif/EC_lineNormal_gif.gif"  width=300 alt="EC_lineNormal" />

-**BrokenLineTypeCenterPoint --Renderings**
+**The effect of BrokenLineTypeCenterPoint**

 <img src="https://github.com/foolsong/EasyCharts/blob/master/gif/EC_lineCenterView_gif.gif"  width=300 alt="EC_lineCenterView" />